-For public-use airports or heliports, the $L{dn}$ or CNEL shall be determined from the Aircraft Noise Impact Area Map prepared by the Airport Authority.
-For military bases, the $L{dn}$ shall be determined from the facility Air Installation Compatible Use Zone (AICUZ) plan.
-For all other airports or heliports, or public-use airports or heliports for which a land-use plan has not been developed, the $L{dn}$ or CNEL shall be determined from the general plan of the local jurisdiction.
+For public-use airports or heliports, the L{dn} or CNEL shall be determined from the Aircraft Noise Impact Area Map prepared by the Airport Authority.
+For military bases, the L{dn} shall be determined from the facility Air Installation Compatible Use Zone (AICUZ) plan.
+For all other airports or heliports, or public-use airports or heliports for which a land-use plan has not been developed, the L{dn} or CNEL shall be determined from the noise element of the general plan of the local jurisdiction.